Jslsn/East_Blue/README.md

 I'd normally get the maximum weighting and alert based on a certain percentage of the total.
 The number that needs to be compared would usually be gathered by a for loop that would add the current counter total to a list when certain requirements are met.

 VERY specific use case, but I'm throwing it here in case it comes handy somewhere else.
-The original POC bash script, the fit for purpose Python version of the script, and the recreated Go package are here.
+I've added both the original POC bash script and the fit for purpose Python version of the script here along with it recreated as a Go package.